joernio/javasrc2cpg/README.md

 - [ ] Annotations
 - [ ] Cast expressions (maybe not necessary if `javaparser` resolves types correctly)
 - [ ] Synchronized statements (if we don't just ignore those)
+- [ ] Control flow for labeled breaks